-You must create an Express of Interest (EOI) in the Immigration New Brunswick (INB) online application portal You can check the most up-to-date information regarding the status of your application at any time by logging in to view My Dashboard.
-Be sure to keep your profile up-to-date.
+You must create a candidate profile.
+You can check the most up-to-date information regarding the status of your application at any time by logging in to view My Dashboard.

 You are responsible for updating your profile and ensuring that all required information is accurate, current and up-to-date throughout all stages of the immigration process.
 You must notify GNB of any changes in your life circumstances throughout the application process, including but not limited to: family composition, marital status, country of residence, employment, contact information, decrease in salary, change in immigration status, etc. Failure to notify GNB of any changes may result in the refusal of your application.